California Carpet Stewardship Bill

 AB 2398 is a Carpet Stewardship law, signed by the governor of California, on September 30, 2010.
 The purpose of the law is to increase the diversion and recycling of carpet in the state of California.

 The law generates funding to meet the goals of AB 2398 through an assessment on each square yard of carpet sold in California.
 Effective January 1, 2019 this assessment is 35 cents per square yard.
+New assessments took effect on April 1, 2022; see Differential Assessments page for the latest information.
 Unlike other proposed stewardship legislation that are intended to fund the entire burden of end-of-life management, this law is designed to find ways to incentivize the growth of carpet reclamation and recycling and still allow the market to work.

 Manufacturers – either singly or as a group – are required to submit a stewardship plan with the state for implementing AB 2398.
 Stewardship plans will include consumer education efforts, the assessment of fees, and progress measurement and reporting.